sktan77/TechAssignmentMAS/README.md

 Copy the war file from the directory and paste into tomcat/webapps folder.
 Once copied, start up tomcat.
 ```

 Step 3 - Verifying deployment

-Once tomcat is started, open up a browser and navigate to http://localhost:8080/tsk-ta-mas-0.0.1-SNAPSHOT
+Once tomcat is started, open up a browser and navigate to http://localhost:8080/tsk-ta-mas-0.0.2-SNAPSHOT/

 Ensure you can connect to MAS API site and try entering a date range and hit the *Retrieve Interest Rate* button.

+**Take note the URL has changed to reflect the latest amendment**

 ## Running the tests